avillegasfdz/djangotest/README.md

 * Required package for PostgreSQL `python -m pip install psycopg2` (Note: this Python package has a dependency with PostgreSQL devel in Ubuntu.
 If the installation fails, please install `sudo apt-get install libpq-dev`)
-* Django all auth: `python -m pip install django-allauth`
+* Django all auth: `python -m pip install django-localflavor`
-* LocalFlavor: `python -m pip install localflavor`

 ## Initialization
 * Start the Postgres Docker container: `docker-compose -f stack.yml up`